Cray-HPE/uan-product-stream/docs/portal/developer-portal/upgrade/Notable_Changes.md

     * Fully configured HSN
     * SLS has IP assignments for compute nodes on hsn0
 * Updates to GPU roles to match COS 2.3

+## UAN 2.4.2

+* There is a known issue with the version of GPU support included in the UAN CFS repo.
+The result is that both AMD and Nvidia SDKs are not able to be projected at the same time.
+Until this is resolved in a later release, modify the site.yml in the UAN CFS repo to only include either amd or nvidia.